AP Latin Revisions for 2025-26

 Section I: Multiple Choice

-- explain the meaning of Latin words and phrases in context
+- identify the meaning of Latin words and phrases in context

-- use specific terminology to identify grammatical forms and syntactic structures
+- use specific terminology to identify grammatical forms and syntactical structures

 - demonstrate knowledge of Latin syntax to read and comprehend Latin texts